fastoch/Docker-and-K8s/README.md

 - The seconde one lists running and stopped containers
 - The third one starts the specified container
 - The fourth one stops the specified running container
-- the last one removes the specified containers from the Docker host (it doesn't remove the images)
+- the last one removes the specified containers from the Docker host (it doesn't remove the corresponding images)

 **Note**:
-- You need to stop a container before removing it
+- You need to stop a container before you can remove it
 - You can also remove all containers with `docker rm $(docker ps -a -q)`

 ## imageName vs containerName